OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-02.md

 But just as it is written:

-> “Things which the eye has not seen and the ear has not heard,
+> “The eye has not seen, the ear has not heard,
-> And which have not been conceived in the human heart,
+> and the mind has not conceived,
-> Are all that God has prepared for those who love Him.”
+> all that God has prepared for those who love Him.”

 ## 1 Corinthians 2:10